blbadger/blbadger.github.io/index.md

  </head>

 ## Dynamics
-Dynamics studies change over time.
-Nonlinear systems are not additive, or in other words the sum of an ensemble is more than the parts that compose it.
+Dynamics is the mathematical approach to change over time.
+Nonlinear dynamics are not additive, or in other words the sum of an ensemble is more than the parts that compose it.
 Most equations are nonlinear.
 Nonlinear systems are nearly all unsolveable, and though deterministic are unpredictable.

 ### [Logistic map](/logistic-map.md)